briatte/computing/computing-tricks-1.md

 The Web is full of things that you will want to go back to later on.

-> Either use your browser bookmarks intelligently, or use a bookmark service like [Pinboard][pinboard], which seriously rocks.
+> Either use your browser bookmarks intelligently, or use a bookmark service like [Pinboard][pinboard].

 [pinboard]: https://pinboard.in/